Slithercze/gfa-final-exam/README.md

 - Testing ensures that the software works as expected and helps in identifying defects.
 It provides confidence in the software's reliability, boosts development speed by catching issues early, and aids in maintaining code quality during subsequent changes.

 ## Difference between Unit and Integration Tests:
-- **Unit Tests**: Focus on individual units/components of the software without external interactions.
-They are used to ensure that individual functions/methods/classes work as expected.
+- **Unit Tests**: Tests a single unit of code in isolation.
-- **Integration Tests**: Ensure different components or systems work together.
-They focus on the interaction between units or systems like databases.
+- **Integration Tests**: Tests the interaction between multiple units/modules.

 ## Advantages and Disadvantages of Unit and Integration Tests:
 - **Unit Tests**: